 How much does it cost?

-Blue Shield of California Foundaiton’s sponsorship covers nearly all costs for Emerging Leaders particpants, including educational materials, transportation, odging, events, seminars, and other learning experiences.
+The sponsorship from Blue Shield of California Foundation and California Community Foundation covers nearly all costs for Emerging Leaders participants, including educational materials, transportation, lodging, events, seminars, and other learning experiences.

 What will the program cover?